 When statistics refer to the level or trend of wages over a certain period, they often use the terms ‘average wage‘ and ‘median‘.
 Sometimes the two terms are used interchangeably, but they are not the same.

 Wage policy in the Czech Republic is not limited to the minimum wage.
 The average wage in the Czech Republic is published regularly by the Czech Statistical Office to show wage developments.
-In the second quarter of 2024, this amount was CZK 38 275.
-In Prague, where wages are traditionally higher, the average wage reached CZK 46,163.
+According to the latest data from the Czech Statistical Office, the average gross monthly wage in Q2 2024 was CZK 38 275.
+Further growth is expected for 2025, with the highest wages traditionally achieved in the capital city of Prague.
+The exact figures for 2025 will be published gradually during the year by the Czech Statistical Office.

-The average gross monthly wage is calculated from the wages, which also include various additional or supplementary salary payments, remuneration for weekend work, etc. However, they do not include, for example, wage or salary compensation during the period of incapacity for work.
+The average gross monthly wage is calculated on the basis of wages, which also include various additional or supplementary salary payments, remuneration for weekend work, etc. However, they do not include, for example, wage or salary replacements during the period of incapacity for work.

 To know the average wage in a certain area (enterprise, region), it is sufficient to know only the wage costs for a given period and the number of employees.
 For example, if the monthly costs in a small company with 7 employees are CZK 350 000, then the average wage here will be CZK 50 000.